inaka/Jayme/Documentation/V4/Appendix A.md

 Not every API works the same.
 Not every API returns your objects of interest at the root level of the JSON response.

-This JSON response example is Jayme compliant:
+For instance, this JSON response is Jayme compliant:

 ```json
 [ {"id": "1", "name": "Paul"},